JayWheels/cedh-leagues/README.md

  - **HTML** - HTML stuctured correctly for the application.
 Three HTML pages.
 One for login, one for submitting games results, and one for viewing rankings.
 (Could potentially combine pages 2 and 3)
  - **CSS** - Application is viewable without a headache on different-sized devices.
 Information doesn't feel overwhelming by using correct white space and contrasting colors.
 Dark mode is life.
 Red/Green Arrows for showing improvement of scores (stretch goal)
  - **React** - Logins, opponent selection, game result selection, applying new scores to ranking elos, displaying rankings, displaying different rankings based on location preference.
-Some selection items become disabled when one is selected.
+    - Some selection items become disabled when one is selected.
+    - Submit game widget or functionality hidden until logged in
  - **Service** - Backend service with endpoints for:
     - Login
     - Retrieiving list of possible opponents